Trump talking trade in UK after day of pageantry | DW | 04.06.2019

 Both President Trump and Prime Minister May are looking to cement a strong trade deal following Brexit.
 Mass protests were set to take place across London over the president's visit.

-US President Donald Trump was set to kick off the second day of his visit to the UK on Tuesday by meeting with Prime Minister Theresa May and business representatives from both countries.
+US President Donald Trump kicked off the second day of his visit to the UK on Tuesday by meeting with Prime Minister Theresa May and business representatives from both countries.

 The two leaders were also to hold private talks likely to highlight the strained relationship between Downing Street and the White House.